 Dull, dirty or rusty hand pruners that don’t open and close easily can ruin your day.
 Keeping your pruners dirt-free and sharp helps you cut smoothly, preventing stress on your hands.
 And a clean cut heals better on the plant and minimizes the risk of infection or disease.
-Watch our video and read the steps below to see a quick way to clean and sharpen pruners.
+Watch our video and read the steps below to see a how to clean and sharpen pruners quickly and easily.

 How to clean and sharpen pruners

 - Clean pruners with warm dish soap and water or spray the blades with Scrubbing Bubbles® bathroom cleaner to remove dried sap.
 If your pruners have rusted, soak them overnight in white vinegar to dissolve the rust.

 - Scrub with a wire brush to remove dirt and rust.
 Loosen nuts or even disassemble the pruners to clean more thoroughly between the blades.

 - Rinse pruners after cleaning off dirt, debris and rust.

 - Buff with steel wool to take off any remaining rust or sticky sap.